Sharp error estimates on a stochastic structure-preserving scheme in computing effective diffusivity of 3D chaotic flows: Convergence analysis

 \subsection{A discrete-type cell problem}

 In the Eulerian framework, the periodic solution of the cell problem \eqref{CellProblem_EffectiveDiffusivity} and the corresponding formula for the effective diffusivity \eqref{Def_EffectiveDiffusivity_Euler} play a key role in studying the behaviors of the chaotic and stochastic flows.
 In the Lagrangian framework, we shall define a discrete analogue of the cell problem that enables us to compute the effective diffusivity.
-Let $X_n=(p_n,q_n)$ denote the state generated by our scheme \eqref{scheme}, i.e.,
+We revisit the scheme Eq.\eqref{scheme},

-where $N_{n-1}^p$, $N_{n-1}^q\sim\sqrt{\Delta t}\mathcal{N}(0,1)$ are i.i.d. normal random variables.
+where $N^{n-1}_{x_1}$, $N^{n-1}_{x_2}\sim\sqrt{\Delta t}\mathcal{N}(0,1)$ are i.i.d. normal random variables.

-We will show that the solution obtained using the scheme \eqref{scheme_analysis} has a bounded expectation.
-Taking expectation of the first equation of \eqref{scheme_analysis} on both sides, we obtain
+We will show that the solutions $x_{1}^{n}$ and $x_{2}^{n}$ obtained by the scheme \eqref{scheme_analysis} have bounded expectations if the initial values are bounded.
+Taking expectation of the first equation of Eq.\eqref{scheme_analysis} on both sides, we obtain